1. Road Line Plan (RLP) - Terms and Conditions Apply

 2.1 Line of Road Reserve

-Red Continuous Lines on the Road Line Plan for safeguarded roads.
+Continuous Red Lines on the Road Line Plan indicate safeguarded roads.

 2.2 Line of Tunnel Reserve

-The above statement will be displayed on the Road Line Plan, if Road Safeguarding Lines do not fall within the lots applied for by the applicant.
+The above statement will be displayed on the Road Line Plan, if Road Safeguarding Lines do not cut the lots selected for by the applicant.

 3. Land Required for Road Reserve